Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly says 'Use this when a task spans windows or terminals and you need the next session to recover decisions, open loops, and next actions without polluting durable memory.'
-Clearly indicates when to use and implies alternatives for durable memory.
+The description explicitly guides use 'when a task spans windows or terminals and you need the next session to recover decisions, open loops, and next actions without polluting durable memory.'
+This provides clear context, though it does not explicitly mention when not to use it or compare to alternatives like store_memory or distill_session.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.